I got a text about an HVAC issue on my honeymoon. That probably tells you everything you need to know about why this post exists.

 Setting Boundaries Without Being a Bad Landlord

-For a long time, I thought setting boundaries meant being a bad landlord.
+A lot of landlords assume setting boundaries means being a bad landlord.
 Tenants need things.
 Emergencies happen.
 Being responsive is part of the job.

 That's all true.
 But being responsive doesn't mean being personally available 24/7.
 Hospitals don't have one doctor on call forever.
 They have systems.
 Shifts.
 Escalation procedures.
 The patient always gets care.
 It just doesn't always come from the same person.